 - In general, Scandinavian business people are less formally dressed than Americans during daytime, but they dress up (or keep their business suits) for dinner.
 Quite the opposite from the US, so don’t change into jeans for that after-work bash.
 Unless you work in software, which is thoroughly Americanized.
 (This is changing – if in doubt, ask.
 Precede it with an “In the US we do this, what’s the custom here?”)

 - No US-only sports metaphors!
 (Which, incidentally, for most US speakers will mean no sports metaphors.)
-Though Europeans know what American football, baseball and basketball is, they don’t know them well enough to understand individual terms such as touch-down, loaded bases or rebound (though they might understand “slam-dunk” from context.)
+Though Europeans know what American football, baseball and basketball is (especially basketball, NBA has quite a following via cable and Internet), don’t rely on them to know them well enough to understand individual terms such as touch-down, loaded bases or rebound (though they might understand “slam-dunk” from context.)
 So, unless you are thoroughly familiar with soccer, handball, cricket (UK only) or – in Scandinavia – cross-country skiing, ski jumping or biathlon, don’t use sports metaphors.
-They simply are not used as much in Europe as in the US.
+They simply are not used as much in Europe as in the USA.

 - Be careful about Star Trek and Star Wars and various references associated with US TV series – they may be known, but check that first (and this is changing).
-In the UK, the scifi cultural peg to use is Dr. Who.
+In the UK, the sci-fi cultural peg of choice is Dr. Who.
 Good luck to you.

 - Some opinions seen as merely “conservative” in the US are considered fascistic or simply crazy in most of Europe.
 The “right to carry arms”, anti-abortionist sentiments, or religiously based politics is viewed with distaste, if not horror, by most Europeans.
 Mentioning that you are a member of the NRA will (for those in the audience who knows what that is) position you as a person with a frighteningly loose grip on reality.
-(Nevertheless, some countries in Europe have more gun ownership than in the US – but that is for hunting or military conscription reasons, in general.)
+(Nevertheless, some countries in Europe have more gun ownership than in the USA, but we are talking perceptions here.)

 - Never suggest union-busting or de-unionization or trying to stop people from forming unions as a strategy.
 It is illegal, against the culture, and against anything considered good management by almost every Scandinavian manager.
 In most companies in Scandinavia, relations with unions are cordial, collaborative and valued.